gaveshaaa/ShittyWebChatApp/README.md

-#"its a learning curbe bro"
+# "its a learning curve bro"